Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 Invariant learning aims to discover features $\Phi(X)$ that satisfy

 where a classifier $\omega$ subsequently makes predictions based on $\Phi(X)$.
 The learned $\Phi$ avoids capturing spurious correlations that vary under environmental changes.

-Furthermore, this definition of features $\Phi(X)$ is closely related to the notion of test fairness (Definition~\ref{def:TestFairness}), which is a specific case of group sufficiency \citep{liu2019implicit}.
+The definition of features $\Phi(X)$ is closely related to the notion of test fairness (Definition~\ref{def:TestFairness}), which is a specific case of group sufficiency~\citep{liu2019implicit}.
 In this setting, if we consider the environment variable $E$ as representing the protected attribute \(R\), then the representation $\Phi(X)$ in invariant learning is formally consistent with the predictive score $S(X)$ in test fairness, and can thus be regarded as an extension of sufficiency at the feature level.
 Moreover, the actual predictive score $f(x) := (\omega \circ \Phi)(x)$ of the model satisfies the definition of test fairness when $\Phi(X)$ meets the minimal sufficiency condition.
 This means that $\Phi(X)$ is a sufficient statistic for $Y$ that is minimal in the sense that it contains no redundant or extraneous information.

 Therefore, due to the mathematical connection between environmental change and test fairness, invariant learning techniques developed to address environmental change can be applied to achieve test fairness.
 Previous works implement or approximate invariant learning in different ways.
-While contributing to achieving test fairness, some of these methods are also related to other fairness notions.\footnote{Throughout this paper, when a method is associated multiple fairness-related causes of distribution shift, we assign it to the section corresponding to the last cause of distribution shift.} We will introduce the methods related to invariant learning principles and provide detailed discussions on how they are connected with test fairness and other related fairness notions.
+While contributing to achieving test fairness, some of these methods are also related to other fairness notions.\footnote{Throughout this paper, when a method is associated with multiple fairness-related causes of distribution shift, we assign it to the section corresponding to the last cause of distribution shift.}

 \subsubsubsection{Conditional Distribution Invariance} To pursue invariant learning, we define conditional distribution invariance as the objective of methods that directly aim to keep the conditional probability \( P\big(Y \mid \Phi(X), E=e\big) \) unchanged across different \( e \).